solo-io/supergloo/docs/content/getting_started/enterprise.md

 EOF
 ```

 This kicks off a process by which each mesh is configured with certificates that share a common root of trust.
-To learn
+Learn more
-more about Gloo Mesh's Virtual Mesh concept, see TODO joekelley link here.
+about Virtual Meshes in the [concepts documentation]({{% versioned_link_path fromRoot="/concepts/concepts/" %}})

 To verify that the Virtual Mesh has taken effect, run the following: